rue-aubrey/datastories/designcritique.md

 ![First Sketch of Redesign](assets/ppisketch.jpg alt="First Sketch of Redesign)

 ### Feedback on First Sketch
 Sandhya reviewed my first sketch.
+They're a neuroscientist.

 They were able to understand the topic of the visualization and understand the nature of the percentages (numerator and denominator).
 Their main takeaway was that "of women arrested, more are sole caregivers, and more have kids who are still minors."

 Their confusion came from two parts.
 First, "Partial Caregiver," where there is another caregiver in the household besides the arrested parent, was unclear to them.
 Second, they were concerned as to why women had such a higher percentage of minor children compared to men.
 They also want to know more about how many men and women there are in the data total.
 I do not have access to this data.

-*These questions indicate that they find the visualization coherent and engaging enough to want to learn more.*
+*Key Takeaway*: The topic is engaging enough to move forward, and the stacked bar chart makes things more clear.

 ## First Draft
 For this draft, I focused on transferring the sketch to a Flourish chart.
 As such, it's a bit of a rough draft.
 I clarified some of the labels, but at this point in the design process, I didn't know how to clarify "Partial Caregiver."
 I eventually figured this out in the Revised Draft.